gemini-hlsw/explore-help-docs/target/main/sequence-times.md

 The title bar of the Sequence panel displays three observation times:

-The **Planned** time is the total time that will be charged for the observation.
+The **Planned** time is the total time that will be charged to the program for the observation.
 This includes acquisitions and _program_ calibrations.
 This does _not_ include partner calibrations such as GMOS flats and arcs.